underwood/sw/README.md

 php artisan key:generate
 php artisan migrate

-Feel free to email if you have any issues running this locally.
+Feel free to email if you have any issues running this l

 ## About Laravel